Allegheny Ophthalmology Associates

 At Allegheny Ophthalmology Associates, we have a dedicated pediatric ophthalmologist who specializes in strabismus.
 We offer comprehensive medical and surgical eye care locally in Northern Allegheny, Westmoreland, Armstrong, and Butler Counties.
 We are conveniently located on Freeport Road in Natrona Heights, Pennsylvania.
 Call 724-224-4240 or book an appointment online today!

 In infants, strabismus can be diagnosed by observing your baby focuses on an object with one eye, and see that the other turn inward or outward, or even up or down.
 The easiest way to see if your baby's eyes are in sync is to hold a toy about 12 to 16 inches in front of his or her face and move it back and forth.
-Both eyes should simultaneously track the toy.
-Regular eye examinations are a must for all children, starting at age three or four.
+Both eyes should simultaneously track the toy. (opens in a new tab) are a must for all children, starting at age three or four.

 A few other signs that may indicate a difficulty are: